proactiveprogramming/mediawikia-extensions-DataTransfer/README.md

 - Add configuration for csv delimter (not done)
 - Add section number option (not done)
 - Add subpage option (not done)
-- Change wfGetDB to 1.39 class call (See extension:Metadata for example code).
+- Change wfGetDB to 1.39 class call (See extension:Metadata for example code). (not done)
 - Add option to target section by section header.
-(Note: Requires SectionHeader extension to be completed first).
+(Note: Requires SectionHeader extension to be completed first). (not done)
+- Allow column names to be case insensative. (not done)
+- Allow XML tags to be case insensative. (not done)
+- If Free_Text is indented in the XML file, the file should still process the records correctly. (not done)

 ### Version 1.5.1
   MediaWiki Version: 1.39.x LTS